message/iata/ES.md

 - passengers younger than 12 years;
 - passengers arriving from Australia, Bosnia and Herzegovina, Canada, China (People's Rep.), Chinese Taipei, Czechia, Hong Kong (SAR China), Jordan, Korea (Rep.), Macao (SAR China), Moldova (Rep.), New Zealand, Poland, Qatar, Saudi Arabia, Singapore, Ukraine or Uruguay;
 - passengers arriving from Finland (excluding Helsinki-Uusimaa, Etela-Suomi, Lansi-Suomi and Pohjois- ja ItaSuomi); arriving from Hungary (excluding Budapest); arriving from Italy (excluding Basilicata, Calabria, Marche, Sardegna, Sicilia, Toscana, Abruzzo, Campania, Emilia-Romagna, Friuli-Venezia Giulia, Lazio, Liguria, Lombardia, Molise, Piemonte, Provincia Autonoma di Bolzano/Bozen, Provincia Autonoma di Trento, Puglia, Umbria and Veneto); arriving from Portugal (excluding Continente and Regiao Autónoma da Madeira); arriving from Romania (excluding Bucuresti-Ilfov, Nord-Est, Nord-Vest, Sud-Est, Sud-Muntenia, Sud-Vest Oltenia and Vest); or arriving from Slovakia (excluding Bratislavsky kraj and Vychodne Slovensko);
+- residents of the United Kingdom arriving from the United Kingdom;
-- deadheading crew.
+- deadheading crew;
-3. Passengers arriving from the United Kingdom must have:
+3. Residents of the United Kingdom arriving from the United Kingdom must have:
 - a negative COVID-19 NAAT test taken at most 72 hours before arrival.
 Tests accepted are: CRISPR, HAD, LAMP, NEAR, PCR, RT-LAMP, RT-PCR, SDA and TMA.
 The test result must be in English, French, German, Spanish or accompanied by a certified Spanish translation; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival.
 This does not apply to: